Endomorphisms of the projective plane and the image of the Suslin-Hurewicz map: Toda brackets

-{\bf Acknowledgements.} The author cordially thanks Aravind Asok, Jean Fasel and Ben Williams for their helpful comments, as well as several pleasant discussions on \cite{afw}, and gratefully acknowledges support by the DFG priority programme 1786 "Homotopy theory and algebraic geometry", the DFG project ``Algebraic bordism spectra'', and the RCN Frontier Research Group Project no.~250399 "Motivic Hopf Equations".
+{\bf Acknowledgements.} The author cordially thanks Aravind Asok, Jean Fasel and Ben Williams for their helpful comments, as well as several pleasant discussions on \cite{afw}.
+The anonymous referee provided many valuable comments and corrections for which the author is sincerely grateful.
+The author would also like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme ``$K$-theory, algebraic cycles and motivic homotopy theory'' where the revision of this paper was undertaken.
+This work was supported by EPSRC grant no EP/R014604/1.
+Finally, I thankfully acknowledge support by the DFG priority programme 1786 "Homotopy theory and algebraic geometry", the DFG project ``Algebraic bordism spectra'', and the RCN Frontier Research Group Project no.~312472 "Equations in motivic homotopy".
 The hospitality of the Universitetet i Oslo is much appreciated.